microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcprovisioningpolicy-update.md

 In the request body, supply a JSON representation of the [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md) object.

-The following table shows the properties that are required when you create the [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md).
+The following table shows the properties that are can be updated for the [cloudPcProvisioningPolicy](../resources/cloudpcprovisioningpolicy.md).

 |Property|Type|Description|
 |:---|:---|:---|